supreeth-hr/Dream-Lots/README.md

-# Real-Estate-MERN-Web-App
+# Dream-Lots-Web-Application
-Real Estate Web Application using MERN Stack
+Dream Lots is a Real Estate Web Application using MERN Stack.